MicheleBertoli/react-gmaps/README.md

 React GMaps aims to be more flexible, extensible, and composable by exposing simple primitives that can be used in various ways.
 It utilizes modern GoogleMaps features such as [AdvancedMarkers](https://developers.google.com/maps/documentation/javascript/reference/advanced-markers) to avoid wacky hacks and unstable integrations.
-Plus its context base architecture, ables users to easly access GMaps fonctionallities programmaticaly and create GoogleMaps related libraries for others to use (such as Animated components for example).
+Plus its context base architecture, enables users to easly access GMaps functionalities programmaticaly and create GoogleMaps related libraries for others to use (similarly to the built-in [Animated components](/docs/components/gmaps-animated-marker.md)).

 ## TODOs